eye-division/katehipkiss/_layeredpapercuts/miniscape-falling-water.md

 #### Shipping

 Free postage with the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.
+Unfortunately due to the new GPSR regulations I am no longer able to ship to the EU or Northern Ireland.